 The Office of the Inspector General (the OIG) of ED commenced an audit regarding Special Allowance Payments (SAP) on September 10, 2007.
 In September 2013, we received the final audit determination of Federal Student Aid (the Final Audit Determination) on the final audit report issued by the OIG in August 2009 related to this audit.
 The Final Audit Determination concurred with the final audit report issued by the OIG and instructed us to make adjustment to our government billing to reflect the policy determination.
 In August 2016, we filed our notice of appeal to the Administrative Actions and Appeals Service Group of ED, and a hearing was held in April 2017.
 In March 2019, the administrative law judge hearing the appeal affirmed the audit's findings, holding the then-existing Dear Colleague letter relied upon by the Company and other industry participants was inconsistent with the statutory framework creating the SAP rules applicable to loans funded by certain types of debt obligations at issue.
 We appealed the administrative law judge's decision to the Secretary of Education given Navient's adherence to ED-issued guidance and the potential impact on participants in any ED program student loan servicers if such guidance is deemed unreliable and may not be relied upon.
 In January 2021, the Acting Secretary of Education upheld the decision of the administrative law judge.
 In March 2021, we filed a complaint for declaratory judgment in federal court seeking to set aside the Acting Secretary's decision.
-We continue to believe that our SAP billing practices were proper, considering then-existing ED guidance and lack of applicable regulations.
-We filed a lawsuit in federal court challenging the Acting Secretary's decision.
 On December 16, 2022, the court determined that ED failed to adequately assess our reliance upon the previously issued Dear Colleague letter, granted our Motion for Summary Judgment and ordered that the Acting Secretary's decision dated January 15, 2021 be vacated and remanded to ED for further proceedings.
 We continue to believe that our SAP billing practices were proper, considering then-existing ED guidance and lack of applicable regulations.
-The Company first established a reserve for this matter in 2014 and increased the reserve in 2020 in response to the decision by the Acting Secretary.
-We do not believe, at this time, that an adverse ruling upon remand will have a material effect on the Company as a whole.
+The Company first established a reserve for this matter in 2014 and in